A History of the Persecution of the Unvaccinated in Covid Era Canada

 This group also includes a large percentage of the people in society who have already had Covid and hence likely already have a significant degree of immunity.
 Getting vaccinated may marginally add to their protection but maybe not enough to outweigh the risk of adverse events of the vaccine, even more so because the adverse events risk tends to be higher in people with recent prior infection.

 And the group arguably also includes women who wish to have children in the future.
-While these women may agree that there currently is no compelling evidence that the vaccines negatively impact fertility, and while they may acknowledge that Covid poses a risk to pregnancy as well, they may have decided that because:
+While these women might have agreed that at that point there was no compelling evidence that the vaccines negatively impact fertility, and while they might have acknowledged that Covid poses a risk to pregnancy as well, they might have decided that because:

 - these vaccines are the first time mRNA vaccine technology have ever been used outside of clinical trials

 - there are no long-term safety and effectiveness data

 - in the past year alone there have been numerous things that we thought we knew about the vaccines that turned out to be quite different than expected

 they simply didn’t want to take the risk.

 So while unlike in the case of the clearly demonstrated myocarditis risk there was at the time no strong evidence to scientifically substantiate the idea that the mRNA vaccines pose a risk to pregnancy, the arguments these women had to nevertheless decline the vaccines were not unreasonable.
 Their choice to decline the vaccines was not the result of ‘vaccine hesitancy’ or ‘anti-vax’ sentiments.
 They were making a conscious and reasonable decision to not take a Covid vaccine at that time given their specific situation.